 How did economics become sick?
-Fine and Milonakis' diagnosis is concentrated too much on the influence of ideas, and neglects the manner in which unsatisfactory ideas are sustained and impelled by culture, institutions and vested interests.
+Fine and Milonakis' diagnosis of the causes of its malady is concentrated too much on the influence of ideas, and neglects the manner in which unsatisfactory notions are sustained and impelled by culture, institutions and vested interests.
 The battle of ideas is important, but in order to win, good generals also understand how people are guided and provisioned.

 I wish to sketch very briefly an alternative explanation of the sickness that afflicts economics.
 At the institutional and cultural level, the most important factor is the global change in the nature of the university.
-In developed countries before the Second World War, universities were reserved for a rich or intelligent minority.
-Despite pressures from business and religious institutions, they managed to dispense a relatively broad education and maintained an ethos for the pursuit of truth.
-This was eroded in most developed countries after the Second World War.

-Especially since the 1960s, the university has become an institution much more oriented to specialist professional training under the behest of business corporations.
+In developed countries before the Second World War, universities were reserved for rich (or intelligent and lucky) minorities.
+Despite some pressures from business and religious institutions, they often managed to dispense a liberal education and maintained an ethos for the pursuit of truth.
+But especially since the 1960s, the university has become an institution much more oriented to specialist professional training under the behest of business corporations.

 Veblen (1918) observed some of the early stages of this evolution long ago.
-Others, from different analytical and ideological viewpoints (Callahan 1962, Bloom 1988, Lutz and Field 1998, Kirp 2003) have charted within universities the postwar decline of broad and questioning inquiry, and the rise of narrower forms of professional training.
+Others, from different analytical and ideological viewpoints (Callahan 1962, Bloom 1988, Lutz and Field 1998, Kirp 2003, Greenberg 2007) have charted within universities the postwar decline of broad and questioning inquiry, and the rise of narrower forms of professional training targeted for the needs of business.
 Students are less encouraged to pursue the big questions that haunt our existence.
 They are urged instead to acquire qualifications that signal skills that can be hired on the jobs market.
-Behind this process has been the dramatic postwar expansion of systems of higher education in developed capitalist economies, to meet the demands of growing knowledge intensity and relentless specialisation in the sphere of production (Pryor 1996).
-Deep specialisation means that Renaissance-like figures with a capacity for an informed overview are both more difficult to create and even less likely to be acknowledged (Hodgson 1999).
+At the same time, professions have become increasingly more specialised (Rueschemeyer 1986, Pryor 1996).
+Everdeeper specialisation means that Renaissance-like figures with a capacity for an informed overview are both more difficult to create and even less likely to be acknowledged (Hodgson 1999).

 The postwar university expansion had the important benefit of bringing higher learning to a much wider segment of the population.
-Yet it was impelled by perceived economic needs, and it accelerated the process of commercialisation within higher education.
+Yet it was impelled by perceived economic needs, and the process of commercialisation within higher education was accelerated.
 Crucially, expanded education systems require much more from the public purse, and democratic and other pressures on governments oblige them to account for the expenditures in performance terms.
+There were demands that universities should serve the needs of the capitalist economy rather than pursue knowledge for its own sake.